tanthanh85/network-automation-course/modules/01_python_basics/lab1.md

 *   Type out the code yourself; do not just copy-paste.
 This helps build muscle memory and understanding.
 *   Experiment with the code.
 Change values, try different conditions, and see what happens.
 *   If you encounter errors, read the error messages carefully.
 They often provide clues.
-*   Refer back to the "Theory Guide" if you need to review a concept.
+*   Refer back to the "Module 1 Theory Guide" if you need to review a concept.

 Let's begin!